qingwei91/qingwei91.github.io/src/pages/crdt/index.md

 ---
-title: Implementing CmRDT using Scala
+title: CRDT implemented using Typeclass
 date: "2022-04-17"
 ---

 # Overview

-This article show how to implement some CRDTs (Conflict-free Replicated Data Type) using Scala 3.
-We will model CRDT as typeclass and use property checks to test it.
+This article shows how to implement CRDT using typeclass in Scala 3.
+I used this exercise to learn more about CRDT, while picking up some new features from Scala 3.

-In short, CRDT is a kind of data structure that are replicated (typically across network), they can be updated independently and is guarantee to converge eventually without the need of a centralized controller (ie. a server).
+For readers who are unfamiliar to CRDT, CRDT is a kind of data structure that are replicated (typically across network), they can be updated independently and is guarantee to converge eventually without the need of a centralized controller (ie. a server).

 One of the most common use case is collaborative text editing.